fredrikburmester/streamyfin/README.md

 Streamyfin includes some exciting experimental features like media downloading and Chromecast support.
 These are still in development, and we appreciate your patience and feedback as we work to improve them.

-## 🛠️ TestFlight
+## 🛠️ TestFlight (preding review)

-As of right now only iOS users can test Streamyfin in beta via TestFlight.
+Soon iOS users can test Streamyfin in beta via TestFlight.
 To join the beta program, click the link below.

 <a href="https://testflight.apple.com/join/CWBaAAK2">
   <img height=75 alt="Get the beta on TestFlight" src="./assets/Get_the_beta_on_Testflight.svg"/>